ARTICLE I: Name and Purpose of the Organization

 Section 1.3 Removal of a Member of the Board of Directors

-A director may be removed with cause at any time by majority vote of the board of directors, provide that written notice is given to the entire board.
+A director may be removed with cause at any time by majority vote of the board of directors, provided that written notice is given to the entire board.

 ARTICLE V: Nomination of Officers